pierrebedu/experiment_k/README.md

-# experiment_k
-personnal camera tests
+## Computer vision with camera and apis

 # Constraints /choices:
 - wanted to segment things like a pen or a pipette bur data annotation would have taken too much time